whizpool/ibm-feedback/README.md

 ## Prerequisites
-**Important following items are required to login in the IBM Feedback.**
+**Important following items are required to login the IBM Feedback.**
  - Configuring your [IBM API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey)
  - Create & Configure Cloud Storage [IBM Cloud Storage](https://cloud.ibm.com/docs/cloud-object-storage).
  - Create & Configure the Slack [Webhooks] (https://api.slack.com/messaging/webhooks) *Optional*
  - Create & Configure the GitHub [Personal Access Token] (https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) *Optional*

 ## IBM Services
-We have used the following IBM cloud services in this projects
+We have used the following IBM cloud services in this project:

 - [IBM Cloud Storage](https://cloud.ibm.com/docs/cloud-object-storage)
-We have used the Cloud Storage for storing the image / screenshots.
+We have used the Cloud Storage for storing the images / screenshots.
 IBM Cloud Object Storage is an application-data archive and backup platform that offers persistent cloud storage and data encryption by default.
 Made for electronic records retention, it helps with regulatory compliance.

 - [IBM Cloud User Management & Access Managment](https://cloud.ibm.com/apidocs/user-management)
 You can access and use IBM Cloud IAM through the Access (IAM) UI, CLI, or API.
 To access IBM Cloud IAM by using the console, go to Manage > Access (IAM).
 Go to Managing IAM access, API keys, service IDs, and access groups to review the available CLI commands.